-Unless you don’t care at all about how long your carpet lasts (in which case you probably wouldn’t be reading this), you want to go with at least 6.5lb pad.
+Unless you don’t care at all about how long your carpet lasts (in which case you probably wouldn’t be reading this), you want to go with at least a 6.5lb pad.

 If you’re planning on 10+ year carpet, I recommend going all out with 8+lb pad.
 It’s not much more money to get 8lb pad vs 6lbs, and it will hold up much better under your carpet.